-Central Asia.
-In an effort to continue processing refugees trapped in countries with deteriorating security situations, the United States transfers a limited number of urgent cases from high-conflict locations, where refugee interviews can no longer take place, to the ETCs for processing.
-Although limited by the number of slots available (200 in Timisoara and 150 in Humenne) and the many logistical challenges of multiple transfers, the USRAP makes steady use of the ETCs.
+In addition to Lautenberg cases, the United States also accepts small numbers of UNHCR referrals from Russia and Central Asian countries and approximately 500 UNHCR-referred individuals from Malta each year.
+In an effort to continue processing refugees trapped in DHS-inaccessible countries such as Iran, Eritrea, and Yemen, the United States transfers UNHCR-referred cases of Afghans, Somalis, and a variety of other African nationality refugees to UNHCR Emergency Transit Centers (ETCs) in Timisoara, Romania and Humenne, Slovakia for U.S. resettlement processing.
+Although limited by the number of bed space available (200 beds in Timisoara and 250 in Humenne), the USRAP makes steady use of the ETCs.
 (Note: these refugees are not counted against the Europe and Central Asia ceiling, but against the region that includes the country of origin of each refugee.)

-In FY 2015 the United States plans to resettle an estimated 2,300 refugees from Europe and Central Asia, the majority of which are Lautenberg cases.
-Applicants are being processed in Baku, Bishkek, Chisinau, Dushanbe, Kyiv, Valletta, Minsk, Tbilisi, Moscow, Timisoara, and Humenne.
+In FY 2016 the United States plans to admit an estimated 4,000 refugees from Europe and Central Asia, the majority of whom are Lautenberg religious minority cases.
+Applicants are being processed in Almaty, Baku, Bishkek, Dushanbe, Kyiv, Valletta, Minsk, Tbilisi, Moscow, Timisoara, and Humenne.

-The proposed FY 2016 ceiling for refugees from Europe and Central Asia is 4,000 individuals.
-Priority 2 includes individuals who will be processed under Lautenberg guidelines in the states of the former Soviet Union.
-Approval rates have gone up significantly since FY14 and remain steady.
-In addition, applications for the Lautenberg program have increased substantially since the outbreak of conflict in Ukraine.
+The proposed FY 2017 ceiling for refugees from Europe and Central Asia is 4,000 individuals.
+Priority 2 includes individuals from countries of the former Soviet Union who will be adjudicated under the reduced evidentiary standards of Lautenberg Amendment guidelines.
+Applications for the Lautenberg program have increased substantially since the outbreak of conflict in Ukraine.

-Proposed FY 2016 Europe and Central Asia program to include arrivals from the following categories:
+Proposed FY 2017 Europe and Central Asia program to include arrivals from the following categories:

-Priority 1 Individual Referrals 990
+Priority 1 Individual Referrals 90

-Priority 2 Groups 3,000
+Priority 2 Groups 3,900

 Priority 3 Family Reunification 10

 Total Proposed Ceiling 4,000